 - Flexible hours (38%): Oregonians with school-aged children are more likely to view this work feature as “very” important than those without kids (44% vs. 36%) (Q22).

 - Learning new things, having new experiences (36%) (Q18)

 - Involvement in important decisions (21%): Interestingly, men are more likely than women to rate this feature as “very” important for their place of work (25% vs. 18%) (Q23).

-Respondents were also given the opportunity to list other characteristics, an option which many people selected.
-Often these were similar to the listed characteristics, but with more specific detail or elaboration.
+Respondents were also given the opportunity to list other characteristics, an option that many people selected.
+Often these were similar to the listed characteristics but with more specific detail or elaboration.

 Other job features important to Oregonians include quality and characteristics of employer leadership; impacts on physical and mental health; family; and the workplace climate:

 “Integrity – of the company and the people there.”Male, age 65-74, Crook County, white or Caucasian